 - 1. Design and implement a brief client satisfaction survey, geared towards the conservatee population. - 2.
-Develop a system for measuring outcome data pertaining to the Long Term Care program, such as measuring the number of unique conservatees served, the number of
+Develop a system for measuring outcome data pertaining to the Long Term Care program, such as measuring the number of unique conservatees served, the number of successful placement events, the number of benefits established, the number of conservatees able to terminate from PG conservatorship and the reasons why, and tracking the number of Administrative Days at the inpatient psychiatric hospital prior to the discharge and transfer of conservatees.

-Adult GDS: Representative Payee Program
+Adult GSD: Representative Payee Program